 Weather forecasting has been a field of intensive innovation for centuries.
 This innovation has been stimulated and encouraged by the World Meteorological Organization (WMO) ever since its creation in 1950.
 Many stakeholders from the public sector - the National Meteorological and Hydrological Services, from the private sector - the weather companies, and from academia - universities and research institutions, have contributed to those innovations, thanks to which we now do take the weather with us all the time.

-The awards will underscore the importance of sharing know-how and innovation in providing services to society, through identifying and recognising high standards and good practices for weather apps.
-A special focus will be given to the situation of developing countries where people have less access to vital weather and climate information.
+The awards 2020 underscored the importance of sharing know-how and innovation in providing services to society, through identifying and recognising high standards and good practices for weather apps.
+A special focus was given to the situation of developing countries where people have less access to vital weather and climate information.
 The aim is to stimulate app development for those countries through collaborative partnerships between National Meteorological and Hydrological Services, the private sector and academia.